DreamLab/VmShepherd/docs/user/api.rst

 Configuration
 -----------------

-For api you can configure which interface are available (Yo can find sample configuration `here <.https://github.com/DreamLab/VmShepherd/blob/master/config/settings.example.yaml>`_)
+For api you can configure which methods are available:

 Example:
 .........................